 Vanguard UCITS ETF net flows: Month to date ($ million)

-The Vanguard UCITS ETF range captured net inflows of $3.5 billion in February, with the majority of ETFs in the range recording positive flows.
-Inflows were split between Vanguard’s equity UCITS ETF range ($1.9 billion) and fixed income UCITS ETF range ($1.5 billion), while the multi-asset UCITS ETF range saw net inflows of $66 million.
+The Vanguard UCITS ETF range captured net inflows of $4.3 billion in April, with the majority of ETFs in the range recording positive flows.
+Inflows were split between Vanguard’s equity UCITS ETF range ($4.3 billion) and multi-asset UCITS ETF range ($32 million), while the fixed income UCITS ETF range saw mild net outflows (-$17 million).

 Important risk information